MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

 ### -OverflowActionCallPriority --- Private Preview customers only
 If the OverFlowAction is set to Forward, and the OverflowActionTarget is set to an Auto attendant or Call queue resource account Guid, this parameter must be set to indicate the priority that will be assigned to the call.
-Otherwise, this parameter is optional.
+Otherwise, this parameter is not applicable.

 PARAMVALUE: 1 | 2 | 3 | 4 | 5
 - 1 = Very High